cljdoc/cljdoc/doc/userguide/faq.md

 # How to update documentation?

-Sometimes library authors make adjustments to their documentation after cutting a release.
-In these situations it is natural that they would like to update their docs as well.
+Sometimes you make adjustments to documentation after cutting a release.
+In these situations it would be nice to update the docs on cljdoc as well.

 Now when cljdoc reads documentation from your Git repository it does not simply read it from `master` but instead tries to find a Git tag or a revision